Welcome to 365 4 Him!

 2. Worship will be casual using Today’s Christian Music.
 The songs that we use include music from such artists as Chris Tomlin, Phil Wickham, Big Daddy Weave, Matt Maher, Crowder, Casting Crowns, and others.

-3. Our Biblically based message each week is approximately 10-15 minutes in length and is presented by our Pastors Tony and Jean Marie Tilford or by a number of different lay leaders.
+3. Our Biblically based message each week is approximately 10-15 minutes in length and is presented by our Pastor Tony Tilford or by a number of different lay leaders.

 4. Each service is followed by a fellowship time back in Fellowship Hall with light refreshments immediately following the service.